Inclusive design benefits everyone

 - Commissioned by the Communications Consumer Panel that advises Ofcom

-- User trials and focus groups with 64 people including older, disabled, and non-disabled people
+- User trials and focus groups with 64 people including disabled and non-disabled people and older people

 - Identified simple improvements to handsets that would benefit all users